SIGN UP TO JOIN THE CHALLENGE

-Each week’s message will have information, links to articles, videos, and more about a specific topic.
+Each week’s module will have information, links to articles, videos, and more about a specific topic.
 The challenge is to spend a few minutes

-At the end of the challenge, we will provide ideas on actions you can
+At the end of the challenge, ideas on steps you can

 take to help improve equity issues in your community will be presented.
 You will also receive a Challenge Certificate of Completion.